ucsf-wynton/wynton-website-hpc/docs/hpc/about/pricing-storage.md

 ## Summary

-* All user accounts come with a quota of non-expandable 500 GiB of storage in `/wynton/home` or `/wynton/protected/home`, which is free of charge
+* All user accounts come with a quota of non-expandable 500 GiB of storage in `/wynton/home`, which is free of charge

-* Global `/wynton/scratch` and `/wynton/protected/scratch` (for Wynton Protected users) may be used for smaller, short-term project needs of a few TBs with the caveat that [files older than two weeks are deleted automatically](/hpc/about/specs.html#scratch-storage)
+* Global `/wynton/scratch` may be used for smaller, short-term project needs of a few TBs with the caveat that [files older than two weeks are deleted automatically](/hpc/about/specs.html#scratch-storage)

-* Additional, long-term storage can be purchased in `/wynton/group`, `/wynton/protected/group` (for Wynton Protected users), or in `/wynton/protected/project` (for specific Wynton Protected projects) at $160/TiB (one-time fee).
+* Additional, long-term storage can be purchased in `/wynton/group` at $160/TiB (one-time fee).
 Both will count towards a lab's storage quota total.

 * After 5 years from purchase, when the warranty runs out, a small "maintenance fee" might be introduced